disha91100/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_18_DefenderForCloudAppsAccessPolicies.md

 ### Task 1 - Confirm that PradeepG has unconditional access to FORMS

+In this task, you will confirm that Pradeep Gupta has unconditional access to Microsoft Forms by logging in through an InPrivate browsing window and verifying that the application opens without any warning messages.
+You will also manage Pradeep's credentials in the Azure portal if necessary.

 1. Open a Microsoft Edge browser, launch a new **InPrivate** browsing window, and browse to [https://forms.microsoft.com](https://forms.microsoft.com).

    ![Screen image displaying the Azure resources discovery page with the subscription and manage resource highlighted](./media/signin.png)